CosmicWeave/CogniFlow/AI_REFERENCE.md

 **Designed for Level:** [USER'S LEVEL HERE]

 **CONTENT REQUIREMENTS:**
 -   **Engaging & Curiosity-Driven:** All content must be written in an engaging style that sparks curiosity.
 Avoid a dry, academic, textbook-like tone.
-Use surprising facts, real-world scenarios, or narrative elements to make the material more memorable.
+Use surprising facts, real-world scenarios, or narrative elements where appropriate to make the material more memorable.
 -   **Factual Accuracy:** All information must be factually correct and come from reliable, verifiable sources.
 -   **In-Depth Questions:** The questions should cover the topic comprehensively, moving beyond surface-level facts to ensure a deep understanding.
 -   **Relevance:** Questions must be directly pertinent to the chosen topic and appropriate for the specified level.